Solar loans: Everything you need to know (2025)

-If you’re interested in going solar, but feel like you can’t afford the upfront costs, consider taking out a solar loan.
-The availability of solar loans – most of which require no down payment – has greatly increased over the past few years, making installing solar panels more accessible for the average homeowner than ever before.
+If you’re interested in going solar but feel like you can’t afford the upfront costs, think again.
+The availability of solar loans—some of which require no down payment—has greatly increased over the past few years, making installing solar panels more accessible for the average homeowner than ever before.

 Disclaimer: This article is intended to provide an informational overview of solar loans for interested homeowners.
 It's not intended to serve as official financial guidance.
 Readers interested in installing solar products should use their best judgment and seek advice from a professional before making any purchase or investment decision.